Planarian secretory cell nidovirus: Genome and expression

 The PSCNV genome is 41.1 kilobases long, the largest known genome in an RNA virus.
-It is substantially larger than coronaviruses, another group of nidoviruses known for large genomes, which are typically in the 27-32kb range.
-PSCNV has an unusual genomic organization consisting of a single extremely large open reading frame (ORF) which encodes a polyprotein of 13,556 amino acids - the largest protein known to be encoded by an RNA virus.
+It is substantially larger than coronaviruses, another group of nidoviruses known for large genomes, which are typically in the 27–32 kb range.
+PSCNV has an unusual genomic organization consisting of a single extremely large open reading frame (ORF) which encodes a polyprotein of 13,556 amino acids – the largest protein known to be encoded by an RNA virus.

 Bioinformatics analysis of the genome suggests it is organized similarly to canonical nidovirus genomes, in which ORF1a and ORF1b encode viral nonstructural proteins and additional ORFs at the 3' end of the genome encode viral structural proteins; however, in PSCNV, these ORFs are fused and the resulting polyprotein is proteolytically processed.
 Where other nidoviruses use a programmed ribosomal frameshift separating ORF1a from ORF1b to regulate the stoichiometry of the proteins encoded by the two ORFs, the PSCNV genome has been predicted to contain an alternative frameshift mechanism to control relative protein expression.
-Compared to other nidovirus genomes, the region corresponding to ORF1b - which encodes core viral replication components - has expanded the most in the PSCNV genome.
+Compared to other nidovirus genomes, the region corresponding to ORF1b – which encodes core viral replication components – has expanded the most in the PSCNV genome.

 Protein components

 Conserved

-The PSCNV genome encodes identifiable protein domains that are conserved among nidoviruses - namely the main protease (3CL-like protease) flanked on either end by transmembrane domains, a nucleotidyltransferase domain known as NiRAN, RNA-dependent RNA polymerase (RdRp), a zinc-binding domain, and a helicase.
-It also contains methyltransferases and - like other nidoviruses with large genomes - a proofreading exoribonuclease (ExoN), likely necessary for sufficient replication fidelity to replicate a large genome.
-However, the ExoN structure and active site residues are divergent from other nidoviral examples, and the 3CL-like protease appears to use a serine-histidine-aspartate catalytic triad, in contrast to the cysteine nucleophile typical of other nidoviruses.
+The PSCNV genome encodes identifiable protein domains that are conserved among nidoviruses – namely the main protease (3CL-like protease) flanked on either end by transmembrane domains, a nucleotidyltransferase domain known as NiRAN, RNA-dependent RNA polymerase (RdRp), a zinc-binding domain, and a helicase.
+It also contains methyltransferases and – like other nidoviruses with large genomes – a proofreading exoribonuclease (ExoN), likely necessary for sufficient replication fidelity to replicate a large genome.
+However, the ExoN structure and active site residues are divergent from other nidoviral examples, and the 3CL-like protease appears to use a serine–histidine–aspartate catalytic triad, in contrast to the cysteine nucleophile typical of other nidoviruses.